dadrus/jpa-unit/README.md

 </dependency>
 ```

-In case of SQL databases JPA Unit makes use of the standard
+For SQL databases JPA Unit makes use of the standard
 - `javax.persistence.jdbc.driver`,
 - `javax.persistence.jdbc.url`,
 - `javax.persistence.jdbc.user` and